OutSystems/docs-product/src/extensibility-and-integration/artificial-intelligence/chatbot/guide-outsystems-add-chatbot.md

 ---
 summary: How to add the UI chatbot component to an app.
-This is a quick solution that covers many uses cases.
+This is a quick solution that covers many use cases.
 tags:
 ---